yung lean is all grown up

 Have you already said too much?

-No but when you're 15 or 16 you don't really think about the consequences… you have sex with someone while high and you don't realise that that's gonna come back to you.
+No, but when you're 15 or 16 you don't really think about the consequences… you have sex with someone while high and you don't realize that that's gonna come back to you.

 So you think things through more now?

 Yeah.
 But I'm still very impulsive.
 I'm learning that things follow you around, like rumors.
 But I don't really care I guess.
 I'm just in my own little bubble.
 I've learnt that I'm very South American…

 I'm very tranquilo.
 My managers are like, we'll meet here for dinner at 8pm and I'll be there at 10.
 And like, I haven't really fitted in anywhere.
 In Stockholm and London everyone is really on time and on point, and I never am.
 But I went to South America and it just all made sense to me.